 “ASIC’s Insolvency Statistics for July 2016 confirm an improvement in the overall trend in insolvencies with the number of companies entering external administration in Australia well down year on year,” said Mike Ryan, Senior Managing Director, Corporate Finance & Restructuring at FTI Consulting.

-Senior Managing Director, Head of Asia Pacific Mining and Mining Services
+Senior Managing Director, Co-Leader of Asia Mining and Mining Services